2025 Japanese House of Councillors election: Opposition unification attempts

 According to Jiji Press, if five opposition parties, including the main opposition Constitutional Democratic Party of Japan (CDP), make deals in the 32 single-seat constituencies, the ruling LDP-Komeito coalition is projected to win 10 seats against the opposition camp's 22, and only three if the Nippon Ishin no Kai, also known as the Japan Innovation Party, joins the opposition alliance.

 In January 2025 Ishin introduced a plan to the CDP that would seek to "unify" the opposition in single-member districts against the LDP; their proposal involves the use of online polls and holding primary elections.
 Reiwa, the Social Democratic Party, and the Democratic Party For the People (DPP) cast doubt on the plan while the Communists declined to participate entirely.

 Later in February, Ishin announced that a decision on whether or not to hold opposition primaries would be made within the month; party Secretary General Ryohei Iwatani commented that every party except the Communist Party had been "quite positive" about the plan.
 He also said the party was open to reforms to their plan by the CDP.

-In early March, Ishin co-leader Seiji Maehara proposed running a primary system with the CDP in the prefectures of Shiga, Nara and Wakayama (1 seat each) for election; all of them are in the area of influence of Osaka, Ishin's stronghold.
+In early March, Ishin co-leader Seiji Maehara proposed running a primary system with the CDP in the prefectures of Shiga, Nara and Wakayama (1 seat each) for election; all of them were in the area of influence of Osaka, Ishin's stronghold.

 Speaking on the prospect of uniting the opposition CDP leader Yoshihiko Noda stated "I generally support the plan, but I have told Maehara that we need the participation of all opposition parties, so we should make an appeal for them to participate, and that if the only opposition candidates in a constituency are from the Constitutional Democratic Party and the Japan Innovation Party [Ishin], then we should settle it through a primary election."

 On 1 April, Ichirō Ozawa announced an agreement between the CDP and Ishin no Kai to have an unified single candidate in Shiga, Nara and Wakayama Prefectures.

 On 6 March, the DPP began working on a policy agreement with the CDP.
 In March, the Mainichi Shimbun reported that the CDP and DPP were expected to sign a basic policy agreement ahead of the election that would likely cover the Constitution, foreign policy and security, economy, energy, and diversity.

 Sankei Shimbun reported in early April that cooperation between the CDP and DPP cooperation was in doubt ahead of the election, with the former viewing the latter as an insincere "cocky upstart," while the DPP viewed CDP members as not garnering support because it "only cares about elections."
 The two parties continued to struggle with election cooperation.

 CDP leader Noda said on 10 May that there is a "great possibility" that a general election could be held either on the same day or around the same time of the upper house election.